curiouschip/learn/content/docs/getting-started/GPIOs/_index.md

 ## Flashing an LED

+This short exmple will show you how to make an LED flash using Pip.

+You wil need some basic components for this (outlined below).
+Wire up the circuit as shown in the image, connecting the long lead of the LED to GPIO 2 (Pin 3) and the resistor to GND (Pin 40)

+{{< figure src="Breadboard.png" >}}

-Here is some example code that will flash an LED connected to GPIO 2.
+Below is some example code that will flash the LED connected to GPIO 2.
 To run it, create a new project using the "PHP Web App" template, paste this code into `index.php`, and run.

 ```html